luyug/GradCache/README.md

 Gradient Cache has also been integrated into dense passage retrieval (DPR).
 Checkout our [GC-DPR toolkit](https://github.com/luyug/GC-DPR).
 ## Installation
 First install your desired deep learning backend, either Pytorch or JAX.
-To install GradCacge, clone this repo and run pip.
+To install GradCache, clone this repo and run pip.
 ```
 git clone https://github.com/luyug/GradCache
 cd GradCache